brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 - Edit your pipeline
 - In the deploy stage, edit the Blue/Green deployment
-- Under `Dynamically update task definition image`, choose the SourceArtifact
+- Under `Dynamically update task definition image`, choose the Source Artifact
 - Set the placeholder text to `IMAGE_NAME` (remove the angle brackets)
-- DOne
+- Done

 ### Code Deploy AppSpec